Kenya travel advice

 Terrorism

-Terrorist attacks have occurred:
+Terrorist attacks have occurred in the past:

 - in Nairobi